-Teaching staff: prof. dr. A.J.A.C.M.
+Teaching staff: Professor dr. A.J.A.C.M.
 (Anne-Marie) Korte (UU) & dr. A.C.
 (Anne-Claire) Mulder (PThU).

-Course Description: This seminar offers a forum to present and discuss the ReMA or PhD research projects of the participants.
+Course description: This seminar offers a forum to present and discuss the ReMA or PhD research projects of the participants.
 The sessions alternately focus on the exploration of current debates in the multidisciplinary field of Religion, Theology and Gender and on the mastering of dissertation skills, both in relation to the research projects of the participants.
 Dissertation skills that are trained include styles of writing, references and bibliography, personal commitment and academic distance, publishing strategies, choosing and defending scholarly methods and positions.

 Teaching methods: Assignments, presentations, responses and discussions.

 Participation and registration: If you wish to participate in this seminar, you will need to register before 18 September 2020.
 Once you have created a personal account on this website and have logged-in, you can register for this Research Seminar by clicking the green “Register for this item” button on the right.
 If you have participated in this Research Seminar in the previous academic year, please register again for the new academic year.

 Costs: Participation is free for ReMA students and PhD candidates registered at NOSTER or at any other research school in the Humanities.
 For others, the fees are €125.
 For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).